lunalobos/chessapi4j/README.md

 ## Author

-This Chess API library is developed and maintained by me (https://github.com/lunalobos).
+This ChessAPI4j library is developed and maintained by me (https://github.com/lunalobos).
 Feel free to reach out to me at [lunalobosmiguel@gmail.com](mailto:lunalobosmiguel@gmail.com).